Site icon BIG

 While not a direct watering method, mulching is an excellent way to reduce soil evaporation while you’re away.

-Pros: Simple, inexpensive, also suppresses weeds.
+Pros: Simple, inexpensive, and also suppresses weeds.

 Cons: Doesn’t add water, so must be combined with other watering methods.